Pádraic Moran

 Biography

-I am a lecturer in Classics in the University of Galway, specialising in the cultural history of the late Roman and early medieval periods, and particularly the impact of Latin culture in Ireland.
-My research focuses on texts and manuscripts from western Europe in the period between the fourth to ninth centuries AD.
+I am Established Professor of Classics and Celtic Studies in the University of Galway, specialising in the cultural history of the late Roman and early medieval periods, particularly the impact of Latin culture in Ireland.
+My research focuses on texts and manuscripts—written in Latin, Old Irish, and Greek—from Ireland and western Europe in the period between the fourth to ninth centuries AD.

 I received my PhD from the University of Galway (then National University of Ireland, Galway) in 2007.
 I then worked as a Postdoctoral Researcher at the University of Cambridge (2007–2009) and as an Irish Research Council Postdoctoral Follow at the University of Galway (2009–2011).
-Since 2012, I have been Lecturer, now Senior Lecturer, in Classics at the University of Galway.
+Since 2012, I have been Lecturer, Senior Lecturer, and now Established Professor in the discipline of Classics at the University of Galway.

 During 2022–26, I am working as Principal Investigator on the Research Ireland Laureate project Global and Local Scholarship on Annotated Manuscripts (GLOSSAM).